OmkarRele09/C-Engine-Project-002/README.md

 🚀 Part of my **C-Engine Series** — beginner-friendly projects designed to strengthen C fundamentals while linking coding with real-world mechanical logic.

 ---
+Here is the link to the code :- https://github.com/OmkarRele09/C-Engine-Project-002/blob/main/thermoconverter.c
 ## 💡 About
 A simple but powerful program that converts **Celsius** temperature into both **Fahrenheit** and **Kelvin** using direct arithmetic formulas.
 Perfect for beginners learning `printf()` and `scanf()` usage!